jprjr/musl-cross-make/README.md

-musl-cross-make
+musl|mingw-cross-make
 ===============

+This is a fork of musl-cross-make, with added support for mingw.

 This is the second generation of musl-cross-make, a fast, simple, but advanced makefile-based approach for producing musl-targeting cross compilers.
 Features include:

-- Single-stage GCC build, used to build both musl libc and its own shared target libs depending on libc.
+- Single-stage GCC build, used to build both musl libc (or mingw) and its own shared target libs depending on libc.

 - No hard-coded absolute paths; resulting cross compilers can be